Station message

 Onward Travel

 Buses to many locations including the main bus station leave from outside the booking hall.
-Stop H for buses towards Caernarfon and Anglesey s a 2 minute walk from the booking office, on Caernarfon Road.
+Stop H for buses towards Caernarfon and Anglesey is a 2 minute walk from the booking office, on Caernarfon Road.

 Passenger services